 How to collect Pelargonium seeds?

-Collecting the seeds is not easy, as they must be gathered at the right time.
+Harvesting the seeds is not easy as they must be collected at the right time.
 Indeed, once ripe, the seeds are quickly ejected.
-And if you haven't been attentive enough, the seeds have already flown away, leaving only an empty shell behind.
+And if you haven't been attentive enough, the seeds have already flown away and all that remains is an empty shell.
 So you need to check morning and evening.
-Also, make sure to collect the seeds in dry weather.
+Also make sure to collect the seeds in dry weather.

 You can spot the seeds by the small white plume attached to them.
 When the seed is brown and ready to fly away, pick it and place it in a paper envelope.
 Let the seeds dry until you can sow them the following spring.
 Finally, sowing is very easy.

-Note that there aren't many seeds on an inflorescence.
+Note that on an inflorescence, there aren't many seeds.
 The harvest isn't very substantial.
-And some Pelargoniums (hybrids from the Rosat group, for example) are sterile and don't produce seeds.
+And some Pelargoniums (hybrids from the Rosat group for example) are sterile and don't produce seeds.

 Also discover our Pelargonium seeds.